Diegokernel/printf/README.md

-# printf
+# How to do the function printf with 4 format modifiers

 ### Prototype
 #### `int _printf(const char *format, ...)` Returns the number of characters

+.SHDESCRIPTION - Print based on the format and look for specifiers

+### Usage
+- Includes `holberton.h`
+- Calls the function: `_printf` passed in a string with optional arguments
+- Use format specifiers for desired output
+- Function returns `-1` upon error and `(null)` if a string argument is `NULL`

 printed (int).

-	* "I'm not going anywhere.
+	0."I'm not going anywhere.
 You can print that wherever you want to.
-I'm here and I'm a Spur for life." *
+I'm here and I'm a Spur for life."

   		> Function that produces output according to a format.
 		> Formats character (c) and string (s).

-.Sh	FUNCTIONS:
+.SHFUNCTIONS:

+printed (char and str).

 	print_c.c() Function that print a caracter.
 In other words "this function read a character.
 The right argument argument (c) is a pointer to char; and it does not add the '\0' character."